ajdemski/Currency-Exchange/README.md

 # Setup/Installation Requirements

-* _Clone my repository to your desktop using VsCode._
+Clone my repository to your desktop using VsCode

-* _In the terminal clone the repository with the command: git clone "https://github.com/ajdemski/Project-5"_
+In the terminal clone the repository with the command: git clone "https://github.com/ajdemski/Project-5

-* _Make sure you download the correct Node.js version for this to work!! "https://nodejs.org/en/download"_
+Make sure you download the correct Node.js version for this to work!! "https://nodejs.org/en/download

-* _Navigate to the directory where you want your cloned project to exist and initialize a new project in the terminal with "npm init"._
+Navigate to the directory where you want your cloned project to exist and initialize a new project in the terminal with "npm init"

-* _Install the used packages with "npm install --dev"._
+Install the used packages with "npm install --dev"

-* _"npm build" is a script tag written in the package.json run it and it (npm build) to "build a package" so you can run the server._
+"npm build" is a script tag written in the package.json run it and it (npm build) to "build a package" so you can run the server

-* _last but not least...
-PostMan!_
+last but not least...
+PostMan!

 To set up your own "apiKey" you will need to input the next steps into the terminal to make a .env file in the root of the directory to correctly hide and protect your API_KEY from being stolen.